Future of work

 The country is getting a lot of attention for its strict privacy laws.
 But is it the only option for a data-safe harbor in Europe?

 As familiar encryption systems reach their limits, the strange world of particle physics offers new solutions.
-The challenge now is to scale the technology for real-world applications.

 To spread viruses and malware, hackers take advantage of loopholes in IT system.
 Vulnerability fixes exist, but users download them all too rarely.